 Small groups are uncommon communities (John 17:20-23) applying God’s truth and grace (2 Timothy 3:15-4:2) in everyday life (Titus 3:8).
-At Redemption Church, we focus on the quality of discipleship.
-We encourage those in our fellowship to “get connected” by plugging into one of our small groups.
+At Redemption Church, we encourage everyone to join a small group.
 The purpose of these groups is to care for and encourage one another as we study God’s Word, pray together, and spur one another on towards Christlikeness.

 WHAT DOES A SMALL GROUP LOOK LIKE?

-A typical small group meeting consists of praise and prayer time, Bible study, mutual accountability (men with men, women with women), and fellowship.
+A typical small group meeting includes Bible study, prayer, mutual accountability (men with men, women with women), and fellowship.
 The biblical curriculum is common to all groups.
-Meetings are approximately two hours in length and are usually held from 7:00 to 9:00 pm.
+Groups usually meet for about two hours in the evening.

 WHEN AND WHERE DO GROUPS MEET?